 You don’t have to buy much gear to start running or a yoga practice.
 Or, if you’re committed, you can set up a little home gym that fits your personal workout style.

 4. Try Stress Management Techniques

 Besides working out, there are other stress management techniques that you can try.
-Some people find that meditation and breathing exercises help them UW Medicine “This Is Why Deep Breathing Makes You Feel So Chill” View Source when they’re overwhelmed.
+Some people find that meditation and breathing exercises help them calm down UW Medicine “This Is Why Deep Breathing Makes You Feel So Chill” View Source when they’re overwhelmed.